mathias636/Code-Training/README.md

 All my URI exercises.

-🎯 Objective: To do a single exercise every day for 30 minutes in one language: Java.
+🎯 Objective: To do a single exercise every day for 30 minutes, using VIM and one main language, Java.

 ### Also, see my notion